expresspigeon/blog/src/content/posts/2014/11-reasons-to-never-purchase-an-email-list.md

 have bad news for you.
 Short-term results are possible but the long-term consequences will haunt you.
 Once your Sender Score nosedives and you [find yourself on blacklists](http://mxtoolbox.com/blacklists.aspx), it can take years before you can earn back a good reputation.
-It&apos;s clear to see that purchasing email lists is a bad deal.
-If those eleven reasons weren&apos;t enough for you, let me remind you....
+It's clear to see that purchasing email lists is a bad deal.
+If those eleven reasons weren't enough for you, let me remind you....
 Cold calling and cold emailing is just plain obnoxious.

 To sum it up, purchasing email lists is a bad practice.
-Don&apos;t get stuck in the past and kill your company&apos;s future.
+Don’t get stuck in the past and kill your company's future.
 So...
 How can you build an email list the right way?

 ## How To Build An Opt-In Email List